syncfusion-content/wpf-docs/wpf/CheckedListBox/Getting-Started.md

 {% endhighlight %}

 {% endtabs %}
+{% endcapture %}
+{{ codesnippet1 | OrderList_Indent_Level_1 }}

 ## Adding control manually in C#

 To add the `CheckListBox` control manually in C#, follow these steps,

-1.Add the following assembly references to the project.
+1. Add the following assembly references to the project.

     * Syncfusion.Shared.WPF
     * Syncfusion.Tools.WPF

-2.Import CheckListBox namespace **Syncfusion.Windows.Tools.Controls**.
+2. Import CheckListBox namespace **Syncfusion.Windows.Tools.Controls**.

-3.Create the `CheckListBox` control instance and add it to the window.
+3. Create the `CheckListBox` control instance and add it to the window.

+{% capture codesnippet2 %}
 {% tabs %}

 {% highlight c# %}